Updated September 2024:

 In 2023, Attorney General Josh Stein and other attorneys general reached an agreement in principle with Kroger that would require the grocery chain to pay $1.37 billion to participating state and local governments for its role in the opioid crisis.
 The settlement covers North Carolina and other states where Kroger operates under its own name or the name of a subsidiary (such as Harris Teeter here in North Carolina).
 Read the press release here.

-A maximum of just over $40 million may be coming to North Carolina state and local governments between 2024 and 2034 to address the opioid crisis if all relevant local governments join the settlement.
+A maximum of just over $40 million may be coming to North Carolina state and local governments between 2025 and 2034 to address the opioid crisis.
 This chart shows the maximum amount that each local government stands to receive from the Kroger settlement, above and beyond the amounts they will receive from other opioid settlements and bankruptcy resolutions.

 After North Carolina and other states approved the settlement in the Spring of 2024, Kroger agreed to move to the next stage of the settlement process, in which local governments in North Carolina and other participating states are invited to join the settlement.
-To maximize the funds available to North Carolina state and local governments under the settlement, all 100 counties and all municipalities with a population of 30,000 or over must join the settlement by August 12, 2024.
+All 100 counties and all required municipalities have agreed to join the proposed settlement along with the Second Supplemental Agreement for Additional Funds (SAAF-2), which governs the allocation, use, and reporting of funds from the settlement.

 FOR MORE INFORMATION